Resources to Help Canadians with the Financial Impacts of the Coronavirus (COVID-19) Pandemic

 If you are having trouble keeping up with your rent, here are resources that may be of some help to you in your province.

 Help from Banks & Credit Unions

-Canada's largest banks and credit unions have announced that they are offering financial relief to their customers who have been impacted by the economic consequences of COVID-19.
+- Canada's largest banks and credit unions have announced that they are offering financial relief to their customers who have been impacted by the economic consequences of COVID-19.
 This assistance now includes special programs or plans that banks and credit unions have extended to hundreds of thousands of Canadians.
 Benefits include up to 6 months of deferred payments on mortgages, installment loans, vehicle loans, lines of credit, and credit cards.
 Programs and deferral options vary by lender.
 So if you need something like this, check with your bank or credit union to see how they may be able to help you.

 - Communications companies such as Bell, Rogers, Shaw, Telus, Videotron, and Cogeco have announced measures to help their customers through this crisis.
 Announcements include extra leniency and flexibility for customers facing financial challenges along with some waiving internet overage, long distance, or roaming fees.
 Check with your provider to see what they are offering and how they can help you.

-- Many utility companies are also announcing assistance plans or flexible repayment arrangements to help their customers that are experiencing financial difficulties.
+- Many utility companies are also announcing assistance plans or flexible repayment arrangements to help their customers who are experiencing financial difficulties.
 Check with your utility companies to see what kind of relief or assistance they are offering.
 If you live in BC and are eligible, BC Hydro is offering a 3 month credit.
 In Manitoba, Centra Gas, Manitoba Hydro, and Manitoba Public Insurance are not charging interest or penalties if someone is unable to pay at this time.